 Harrison Park

-Hello, my name is Harrison Park, and I work at the Artificial Intelligence for Materials Design Laboratory at Johns Hopkins University, also known as AIMD.
-Our lab is part of a broader initiative by the Hopkins Extreme Materials Institute to automate materials science research using AI-driven robotics and computational methods.
+Hello, my name is Harrison Park, and I work at the Artificial Intelligence for Materials Design Laboratory at Johns Hopkins University, also known as AIMD-L. Our lab is part of a broader initiative by the Hopkins Extreme Materials Institute to automate materials science research using AI-driven robotics and computational methods.
 Our primary goal is to develop a fully autonomous laboratory that can conduct experiments, analyze data, and make decisions continuously and without human intervention.
 Essentially, we’re aiming to replace manual processes with robotic systems that can characterize microstructure and mechanical behavior using advanced techniques such as rapid hardness testing or high-speed impact testing.